zuziaz-code/eunseo-base/README.md

 # Eunseo-Base Bot

-This is a ready-to-scale bot "frame" for a Discord card gacha bot.
-The code was originally used for Eunseo, a kpop gacha card game that formerly reached #10 ranking on top.gg.
+This is a bot "frame" for a Discord card gacha bot.
+Part of the code was originally used for Eunseo, a kpop gacha card game that formerly reached #10 global ranking on top.gg.

 ## Important note
 There's tons of issues, weird patterns and technical debt in this codebase.
 (It was built when I was still learning code, and that was way before AIs).